HighlanderRobotics/Highlanders-Training/Docs/General/ElectronicsCrashCourse.md

 The main breaker is the power switch of the robot.
 The red button will turn the robot off, and a small black lever on the side of the breaker will turn it on.
 The main breaker is directly connected to the battery and limits the current draw of the robot, or the amount of power it can use at once.
+This limit is theoretically 120a, but in practice we can draw much more than that for small but significant periods of time (several seconds).
 Whenever you need to be hands on with the robot, make sure the breaker is off.
 If you can't connect to the robot, make sure it's on.
 If the breaker is on, make sure to wear safety glasses.